barrysweeney/1-click-startup/README.md

 In the simulation we can begin by including problems that are more likely to occur that would affect normal operations.
 These could be implemented with appropriate randomness to make the simulation as plausible as possible.

 A simple example might be that someone calls in sick last minute.
-This will have a domino effect and it will be necessary to respond appropriately.
+This will have a domino effect, and it will be necessary to respond appropriately.
 We can map out these problem use cases in a table format as we have done with the expected daily business use cases.